What Are The Vocational Rehabilitation Rights Of Injured Workers?

-You don't have to have a permanent change in your ability to work to benefit from vocational rehabilitation.
+You don’t have to have a permanent change in your ability to work to benefit from vocational rehabilitation.
 Any work-related injury or illness that restricts you from doing your original job for a long period of time qualifies you for this skills change.
-The process involves learning new, or building upon existing, skills in order to perform another position.
+The process involves learning new skills or building upon existing skills to move into another position.
 This retraining process takes into account your limitations and focuses on skills that you can still perform well.

 Every situation is different, and the amount and type of vocational rehabilitation available to you may vary depending on a variety of factors, including: